 You can determine how much stamp duty you are likely to pay on a purchase by using the Stamp Duty Land Tax calculator which you can find on the gov.uk website.

 An SDLT tax return must be sent to HMRC within 14 days of the purchase completion.
-In practice, a solicitor or conveyancer will file the return and pay the tax on the purchaser’s behalf on the day of completion and add it onto their fees.
+In practice, a online solicitor or conveyancer will file the return and pay the tax on the purchaser’s behalf on the day of completion and add it to their fees.

 It is estimated that the stamp duty holiday affords that nine out of ten home purchases will be free of the burden of paying tax until the end of the deadline.
 The holiday ends on 31st March 2021 and in order for a purchase to be free of land tax you have until then to complete it.